Relfos/WangTiles/README.md

 This small project was implemented based on the information found [here](http://s358455341.websitehome.co.uk/stagecast/wang/intro.html)
 Note that is just a small proof of concept done in 1 hour, using C# and OpenTK for rendering the output (you can easily swap it out for any other rendering system, the algoritm only gives you a list of tile IDs).

+When running the sample, you can change the tileset using the number keys.

 A sample output, using a simple tileset with roads.

 ![Sample Output](/wang1.png)